 Case Study 4

-Lab Tests for Hyperparathyroidism
+Lab Tests for Hyperparathyroidism Diagnosis

 Dr. Larian will order the following laboratory tests to help him diagnose hyperparathyroid disease:

-- PTH (intact) levels on two separate occasions (which can be done in as little as one week apart)
+- PTH (intact) levels on two separate occasions (which can be done as little as one week apart)

-- Vitamin D levels, specifically 25 (OH) Vitamin D & 1,25 (OH) Vitamin D
+- Vitamin D levels, specifically 25 (OH) Vitamin D and 1,25 (OH) vitamin D

-The most important thing to understand in terms of diagnosing hyperparathyroid disease is that just because you don’t have the “normal” presentation of the disease, does not mean you do not have parathyroid disease!
+The most important thing to understand in terms of diagnosing hyperparathyroid disease is that just because you don’t have the “normal” presentation of the disease does not mean you do not have parathyroid disease!
 Every patient has a unique presentation of the disease and should be evaluated on an individualized basis.
 You do not need to have both high PTH and high calcium levels in order to have the disease.

-Vitamin D & Hyperparathyroid Disease
+Vitamin D and Hyperparathyroid Disease

 Scans to Locate Parathyroid Tumors

-A hyperparathyroid diagnosis is made purely by patient’s symptoms and blood tests.
-Sestamibi scans, ultrasound, CT Scan or MRI do not help with the diagnosis, but rather the location of a parathyroid tumor.
-Once it is determined that you have hyperparathyroid disorder, then Dr. Larian will move on to scans to locate the tumor prior to surgery.
+Sestamibi scans, ultrasounds, CT scans, or MRIs do not help with the diagnosis, but they help a doctor locate a parathyroid tumor.
+Once it is determined that you have hyperparathyroid disorder, Dr. Larian will then move on to scans to locate the tumor prior to surgery.

 I traveled from Washington DC to Los Angeles to have Dr. Larian perform my recent parathyroidectomy.
 I struggled unsuccessfully for months to find a local surgeon who could diagnose my hyperparathyroidism, and was fortunate enough to learn about Dr. Larian while doing my own research.
 Few doctors are knowledgeable about parathyroid disease, even fewer can perform the surgery successfully using minimally invasive procedures.
 After years of vague symptoms and months of severe symptoms, just days after surgery I feel better than I have in such a long time.